Hyle-org/devhub-hyle/docs/developers/quickstart/custom-identity-contract.md

 ## When to use identity contracts on Hylé

-On Hylé, any smart contract can be a proof of identity: you can register your favorite identity source as a smart contract and use it to identify accounts.
+On Hylé, any smart contract can serve as proof of identity.
+This flexibility allows you to register your preferred identity source as a smart contract for account identification.
 Hylé also ships [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/contracts/hydentity) for simplicity.

-This guide will walk you through creating and deploying your first simple identity contract using Hylé's tools and infrastructure and Risc0.
-We'll use [our simple identity example](https://github.com/Hyle-org/examples/tree/simple_erc20/simple-identity) as the basis for this tutorial.
-This example is very similar to our [simple token transfer example](./your-first-smart-contract.md).
+This guide walks you through creating and deploying your first simple identity contract using Hylé and RISC Zero.
+We'll use [our simple identity example](https://github.com/Hyle-org/examples/tree/simple_erc20/simple-identity), which mirrors our [simple token transfer example](./your-first-smart-contract.md).

-For an in-depth understanding of smart contracts, check out our [identity management documentation](../general-doc/identity.md).
+For a deeper understanding of smart contracts, explore our [identity management documentation](../general-doc/identity.md).

 ## Example